NGIOproject/nextgenio-docs/user_guide/compilers.rst

     ...

-This will list all the names and versions of the modules available on the service.
-Not all of them may work in your account though due to, for example, licensing restrictions.
-You will notice that for many modules we have more than one version, each of which is identified by a version number.
-One of these versions is the default.
-As the service develops the default version will change.
+This will list all the names and versions of the modules available on the system.
+For several modules there is more than one version, each of which is identified by a version number.
+One of these versions is the default, this is the version that will be loaded when requesting a module by the name only (and not the version number).

 You can list all the modules of a particular type by providing an argument to the ``module avail`` command.
 For example, to list all